nikhildhavale/calapp/README.md

 ### This is huge using cursor to develop an ios app.
 Something new for me

+### Please use your own api key for using opwn api

 Build a fully functional iOS app using Cursor, SweetPad, and AI agent-based development workflows, replicating the features of CalAI—an app that analyzes food calories from a photo using OpenAI’s multimodal API.